web2project/web2project.github.io/_modules/events.md

 The base view of the Calendar Module is a simple month view similar to Outlook or Google Calendar.
 It always defaults to the current month displaying all of the Users’ Tasks and Events.
 This view is filtered according to two aspects: Company and Ownership.
 At any time, a User can change the Company filter from any one to all of them.
 This gives a quick review on a per-customer basis with no additional effort.
 The Ownership filter allows a User to change their view based on All Events, Events I Created, and My Events.
 By changing the combination of these two aspects, Users can look at the information from a variety of angles and determine a great deal about most projects.

-I> In many cases, even filtering Events and Tasks by Company will still display too much information to be useful.
+{% include icon-info.html %} In many cases, even filtering Events and Tasks by Company will still display too much information to be useful.
 Therefore, you can also filter by a specific Project.

-D> To make life simpler for all involved, it is currently planned to implement iCal output for any active Web2project user.
+{% include icon-discussion.html %} To make life simpler for all involved, it is currently planned to implement iCal output for any active Web2project user.
 This will provide a simple way to monitor a calendar from within a third–party application such as Google Calendar, Apple iCalendar, or Outlook.

 From the Month View, a user can click on the button on the far left of any line.
 This will take the User to a Week View based on the selected Company.
 It breaks down the week into a simple layout similar to a weekly planner.
 The Ownership filter is still available but in order to change the Company, the User must go back to the Month view.